NextCenturyCorporation/MCS/README.md

 ## Config File

-To use an MCS configuration file, set the `MCS_CONFIG_FILE_PATH` environment variable to the path of your MCS configuration file.
+To use an MCS configuration file, set the `MCS_CONFIG_FILE_PATH` environment variable to the path of your MCS configuration file (note that the configuration must be an INI file -- see [sample_config.ini](./sample_config.ini) for an example).

 ### Config File Properties